dmurph/agents/investigation_doc_template.md

 ## Summary of Findings

-{
-Distill, elaborate, and summarize the discovered 'true' state of the world and codebase, discovered in the steps above.
+{Distill, elaborate, and summarize the discovered 'true' state of the world and codebase, discovered in the steps above.
 This should summarize the findings in terms of the original subject, but also accumulate **all** information above into an organized analysis, breaking things down into sections with headings.
-This often includes a "Existing Testing Infrastructure" section.
+This often includes a "Existing Testing Infrastructure" section.}
-}

 ## Potential Solutions

 {
-Do the same distillation as above, but from the perspective of each idea.
-A testing plan
+Do the same type of distillation as above, but from the perspective of each idea.

 ### Solution Idea 1: <approach>

 Summarize key takeaways, research, and conclusions for this idea.
 Include testing plans.

 ### Solution Idea 2: <idea>

 etc
 }

 {